-Now that we’re all responsibly self-quarantining, we take our limited outdoor time very seriously.
-So when we do have an opportunity for a bike ride, we’ve got to have a pair of durable shoes that honor the occasion.
+This summer, we can enjoy the fresh air of the outdoors on our two-wheeled bikes.
+When you have an opportunity for a bike ride, you’ve got to have a pair of durable shoes that honor the occasion.
 You can’t just wear your everyday sneakers if you’re putting in the miles for neighborhood excursions or essential errands.
-Having a proper bike shoe that provides support — and a bit of style — only makes the experience that much better.
-Generally speaking, we’ve tried to identify styles that look just as at home at the office or, well, at home, as they do on the streets; We tried to avoid the chunky styles favored by those guys in the padded shorts, zip-up shirts, and serious bicycle helmets that just blew by you at 50 miles an hour on their pricey carbon fiber bicycles.
-Besides, when you can walk into your home without the clickity-clank of cleats, then you know you laced up the right pair of bike shoes.
+Owning appropriate bike shoes that give support makes the experience a lot better.
+Generally speaking, we’ve tried to identify styles work as well at the office or at home as they do on the streets.
+We tried to stay away from the chunky styles favored by those guys in the padded shorts, zip-up shirts, and serious bicycle helmets that just blew by you at 50 miles an hour on their pricey carbon fiber bicycles.
+When you can walk into your home without the clickity-clank of cleats, then you know you laced up the right pair of bike shoes.
 Here are a few of our favorites.

-This ankle-length shoe has super sticky outsoles for ample traction during your ride, while a cotton canvas keeps your feet comfy and away from odors.
+This ankle-length shoe has super-sticky outsoles for ample traction during your ride, while a cotton canvas keeps your feet comfy and odor free.

 The Pearl Izumi X-Alp Gravel offers a clean, minimalistic design that’s great for gravel riding, mixing attributes from both mountain and road shoes.
 Not to mention, its squeaky-clean exterior is easy on the eyes.
-That circular closure on the side adds extra pressure across the instep, and the extra toe protection helps protect from kicked up gravel.
+That circular closure on the side adds extra pressure across the instep, and the extra toe reinforcement helps protect from kicked-up gravel.

 These shoes are so cool they’re selling out everywhere, so grab ’em while you can or wait until a restock in February.
 Now owned by Adidas, the brand got its start making sticky shoes for mountain and rock climbing.
-They now apply that technology to mountain bike shoes with a non-marking Stealth Phantom rubber outsole for comfort and performance.
+It now applies that technology to mountain bike shoes with a non-marking Stealth Phantom rubber outsole for comfort and performance.